opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

   />
 );
 ```
 Developers can use the `onSelectedDataSource` callback function to retrieve the selected remote data source ID.
-This function is triggered upon any change in the data source selection.
-Using the `useState` hook, developers can obtain the selected data source ID and use it to fetch related information and update the remaining page.
+This function is triggered upon any change to the data source selection.
+Using the `useState` hook, developers can obtain the selected data source ID and use it to fetch related information and update the remaining page:
 ```
 const [selectedDataSources, setSelectedDataSources] = useState<string[]>([]);
 ```